AndyHeardApps/Revertible/README.md

 - `throwErrors` causes any potentially throwing function on the versioning interface to be marked as `throws`, meaning the caller will handle any thrown errors.

-- `assignErrors` causes the potentially throwing functions to instead automatically handle their errors and assign them to a property avaiable to the `@Versioning` type.
+- `assignErrors` causes the potentially throwing functions to instead automatically handle their errors and assign them to a property available to the `@Versioning` type.
     - In most cases, this is available at `model.$activity.error`, however for `@Observable` and `@ObservableObject` types, the error is assigned to property on that type.
 The name of the property is provided as a `String` in the associated value.
 If no name is provided then `versioningError` is used.
 This property can be declared manually, but must be of type `Error?` or `(any Error)?` if it is.
 If it is not declared manually, then the macro will synthesize the property for you.

 Standard model